|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Fava beans, also known as broad beans, are probably second to chickpeas in their use in Middle Eastern cuisine and particularly in Egyptian food.
 The word ful is, in fact, Egyptian for fava bean.
 They are a common ingredient in falafel and are sold fresh, dried, or canned.
 This recipe, ful medames, is considered the national dish of Egypt.
-It consists of a stew made with cooked fava beans, oil, cumin, parsley, garlic, lemon juice, and sometimes, chili pepper.
+It consists of a stew made with cooked fava beans, oil, cumin, parsley, garlic, lemon juice, and sometimes, chile pepper.
 When favas aren't being cooked into ful medammes in Egypt, they enjoy lots of other preparations: they're often fried, salted, and spiced, and then sold as a savory street snack, for example.
 In Turkey, they're pureed and turned into a snack; they can also be turned into a bright green soup.

 Fava beans themselves grow in a leathery pod and are generally harvested and eaten while still young and tender.
 Preparing them involves removing them from the pods, similarly to the way peas are removed, and then they are steamed or parboiled to loosen the second exterior coating, allowing it to also be removed before using the bean.
 Fresh fava beans, when in season, can often be found at stores that sell gourmet produce or at farmers' markets.
 Fortunately, this recipe doesn't require any of that extensive prep—it uses canned favas, which, along with dried favas, can be found in specialty gourmet shops, online, and in some grocery stores.

-- 1 teaspoon minced garlic (or 2 cloves, peeled and finely chopped)
+1 teaspoon minced garlic, or 2 cloves, finely chopped

 1/2 teaspoon freshly squeezed lemon juice